viperproject/gobra-book/src/02/permission-write.md

 ```

 ## Exclusivity and aliasing
-Clients may want to call `swap` with the same argument, e.g. `swap(x, x)`.
+Clients may want to call `swap` with the same argument, e.g., `swap(x, x)`.
-So far, our specification forbids this and we get the error:
+So far, our specification forbids this, and we get the error:
 ``` go does_not_verify
 // @ requires acc(x) && acc(y)
 // @ ensures acc(x) && acc(y)